 - An explanation of how to use chemesis is in Neuroscience Databases: A Practical Guide, Ed.
 R. Kotter.
 Kluwer Academic Publishers, Norwell, MA (2002).
 The chapter is called Modeling the dynamics of second messenger pathways by Blackwell K.T. and Hellgren Kotaleski J. PDF file

-- Tutorial (in PowerPoint) on modeling calcium dynamics and second messenger pathways.
-The first part presents the theory; the second part explains Chemesis, Kinetikit, and Genesis objects to implement the such models:
+- Tutorial on modeling calcium dynamics and second messenger pathways.
+The first part presents the theory; the second part explains Chemesis, Kinetikit, and Genesis objects to implement the models.
+The Scripts2014 below are updated versions of the scripts linked from the article and work with Chemesis 2.4.

-- Scripts implementing second messenger reactions and calcium dynamic models illustrated in presentation.
-The second messenger reactions are implemented in XPPAUT, Kinetikit, and Chemesis; the calcium dynamics are solely in Chemesis.
+- Scripts2014 to teach how to develop models of second messenger reactions and calcium dynamics.
+The second messenger reactions are implemented in XPPAUT, Kinetikit, and Chemesis; the calcium dynamics in both Chemesis and Genesis.

 What else can you do with the chemesis software?